- A

 NAC Eye Drops Are The “Russian Cataract Cure”

-Researchers at the Helmholtz Eye Institute in Moscow, Russia, have demonstrated that a new form of carnosine—n-acetylcarnosine, abbreviated as NAC—which is now available in the form of eye drops, can slowly reverse existing cataracts and prevent new ones from forming.
+Researchers at the Helmholtz Eye Institute in Moscow, Russia, have demonstrated that a unique form of carnosine—n-acetylcarnosine, abbreviated as NAC—which is now available in the form of eye drops, can slowly reverse existing cataracts and prevent new ones from forming.
+(Note: This is not the same thing as n-acetylcysteine, which is also sometimes abbreviated to NAC.)

 NAC has shown a significant clinical success rate for patients within 3-12 months of treatment.
-The eye drops are also being used to help treat glaucoma, but the research for that disease is not published yet.
+Benefits included improved visual acuity and reduced glare sensitivity,

 An alternative to surgery